hyperledger/besu-docs/docs/HowTo/Configure/Configure-Mining.md

 besu --rpc-http-api=ETH,MINER --miner-enabled --miner-coinbase=<account>
 ```

-Where `<account>` is the account to which mining rewards are paid.
+Where `<account>` is the account you pay mining rewards to.
 For example,
 `fe3b557e8fb62b89f4916b721be55ceb828dbd73`.

 Start and stop mining using the [`miner_start`](../../Reference/API-Methods.md#miner_start) and